lwillmeth/openai-chatbots/README.md

 docker compose up --build
 ```

 This command will build and start all services defined in [`docker-compose.yml`](./docker-compose.yml).
+The docker images are configured for watch mode and shouldn't need to be restarted unless you modify infra settings.

 ### 3. Accessing Services